patternfly/patternfly-react/CONTRIBUTING.md

 3. If a component is not in PatternFly, but you feel it would be a good addition to the library, please do the following:
     - Open a new GitHub issue and tag it with the Extension label
     - Reach out on the patternfly-react channel on slack, the mailing list or the forum to see if the issue is approved as an extension
-    - If it is approved:
-        - For PatternFly 3 components, please use the patternfly-react-extensions package
-        - For PatternFly 4 components, direction will be given as to which package it will go in.
+    - If it is approved, direction will be given as to which package it will go in.
 Generally, we are recommending most extension components go in individual packages.
 Several smaller common components may end up being grouped together.
 In the future, a generator for extension component packages will be created.
     - Extension components do not undergo the same rigorous design or coding review process as core PatternFly components.
 If enough members of the community find them useful, we will work to move them into our core PatternFly system by starting the design process for the idea.

 ### Contributing Components